codarchlab/update-index-mappings-tool/README.md

 The tool then creates a new index named like the alias plus the suffix *_2* (or *_1* respective), inits it with the mappings from *config/types* copies over the contents from the old index and then sets the alias to this new index accordingly.

-**Note** that while the init version has to happen when the index is not accessed the second version can be done anytime without downtime.